 - Consulting with government on all statutes relating to property and casualty insurance,

 - Working closely with ICBC to evolve today's Autoplan coverage and distribution system,

 - Maintaining insurance as a separate financial pillar to insulate insurance from the economic downturns suffered in other areas of the financial sector, and

-- Public education on road safety, fire safety and crime prevention.
+- Public education on road safety, fire safety, emergency preparedness and crime prevention.